Student-Satellite-IITB/GLEE/SRS_Elcentro/README.md

 # GLEE

-This repository will contain all the codes related to GLEE.
+This repository contains code and associated data files for shock response spectrum.